Do a quick search on Google, and the phrase Digital Transformation may be one of the most sought-after business terms, with over 300 million results!

 - Build scale and deliver value to the business?

 Addressing these challenges is not for the faint of heart.
 One of the biggest challenges is overcoming the belief that technology can address them all.
 Technology is not a strategy!

-So, what are the cons of Digital Demand Transformation – and how do we overcome them?
+So, what are the cons of Demand Marketing Transformation – and how do we overcome them?

 1. Change is Hard

 Overcoming the status quo with your people is perhaps the hardest part of a Demand Marketing Transformation.
 Marketers have been operating tactically for decades and changing that mindset is not easy.
 Strategy alone is not enough.
 It’s critical to align marketing with sales, finance and business management.
 Together, all teams can begin to adopt a fundamentally new methodology and drive Strategic Demand Marketing.
 Agreeing to a new approach is a good first step, but the key is then being able to operationalize alignment around this approach.

 Demand Marketing Transformation is no small undertaking.
 It requires serious amounts of effort and support to accomplish the long-term vision and so it’s crucial to take a phased approach.
 Move through phases that advance your organization’s demand marketing maturity levels while still improving performance and achieving objectives along the way.
 It’s important to note that, while phasing is crucial and these phases should build on one another, phases should can’t be so chopped-up that they take you back to a series of tactical programs.
 If they are not all building towards an outcome, they are not phases in a journey.